rocksclusters/roll-server/README.md

 ```
 httpdconf.sh rocks-7-0.my.org /var/www/html/rocks/7.0
 ```
-will generate an httpds conf file.
+will generate an httpd conf file.
 It is your responsibility to place this on the appropriate directory and restart your webserver.

 __IV.
 (Optional) unpack the userguides__